DouYu International Holdings Limited (DOYU) Shares Plummet Below 1-Year High

 Sponsored

-The average price predicted for DouYu International Holdings Limited (DOYU) by analysts is $9.03, which is $0.45 above the current market price.
-The public float for DOYU is 306.87M, and at present, short sellers hold a 4.36% of that float.
-On May 08, 2023, the average trading volume of DOYU was 754.16K shares.
+The average price estimated by analysts for DOYU is $9.03, which is $0.59 above than the current price.
+The public float for DOYU is 306.87M, and at present, short sellers hold a 4.37% of that float.
+The average trading volume of DOYU on May 11, 2023 was 698.56K shares.

 DOYU’s Market Performance

-The stock of DouYu International Holdings Limited (DOYU) has seen a -4.82% decrease in the past week, with a -5.65% drop in the past month, and a -33.84% fall in the past quarter.
-The volatility ratio for the week is 4.64%, and the volatility levels for the past 30 days are at 4.25% for DOYU.
-The simple moving average for the past 20 days is -2.08% for DOYU’s stock, with a -15.59% simple moving average for the past 200 days.
+The stock of DouYu International Holdings Limited (DOYU) has seen a -15.00% decrease in the past week, with a -17.93% drop in the past month, and a -41.60% fall in the past quarter.
+The volatility ratio for the week is 6.24%, and the volatility levels for the past 30 days are at 4.93% for DOYU..
+The simple moving average for the past 20 days is -13.38% for DOYU’s stock, with a -25.83% simple moving average for the past 200 days.

 Analysts’ Opinion of DOYU